 The Georgetown University School of Medicine and McDonough School of Business offer a full-time, five-year program that leads to both MD and MBA degrees and is intended for students interested in health care management.

 Candidates seeking positions that require strong leadership skills, medical expertise, and a solid business foundation in careers in healthcare administration, healthcare innovation and entrepreneurship, and medical technology should strongly consider augmenting their graduate business studies with an MD from the School of Medicine.

-In their first year of coursework at the McDonough School of Business, students in the MBA/MD dual degree program follow the standard Full-Time MBA curriculum though Principled Leadership in Business and Society, a core course, replaces two elective modules in the spring.
+In your first year of coursework at the McDonough School of Business, you will follow the standard Full-time MBA curriculum, though Principled Leadership in Business and Society, a core course, replaces two elective modules in the spring.

-In the final year of the program, students take the Global Business Experience.
-Elective courses are taken throughout the program.
+In the final year of the program, you will complete the Global Business Experience.
+Elective courses are taken throughout the duration of the program.
 Scheduling of electives is coordinated with academic advisors in both the McDonough School of Business and the Medical School.

 Phone: (202) 687-1154